Origin

 Fun Facts

-- The name 'Aria' gained popularity in Australia during the 2000s, partly due to Australian television shows and celebrities.
+- The name 'Aria' became especially popular in Australia during the 2010s, partly due to rising fame of musicians and pop culture icons.

 Personality Traits